-VSD cable length can cause premature motor aging
+Did you know VSD cable length can cause premature motor ageing?

-The benefits of using VSDs with motors are well known, but for some applications, the installer must use caution.
-A long VSD cable length between the drive and the electric motor can have a major impact on performance and cause premature aging of the motor.
-For example, long cable runs between the drive and motor may damage the motor due to overvoltage and overcurrent conditions.
+The benefits of using VSDs with motors are well documented, however for some applications the installer must use caution.
+Using a long VSD cable between the drive and the electric motor can have a major impact on performance and cause premature ageing.
+For example, long cable runs between the drive, and motor may cause damage due to overvoltage and overcurrent conditions.

-For motors connected to PWM VSDs, a combination of fast-switching IGBTs and long motor cables can cause a temporary overvoltage at the motor terminals.
+Motors connected to PWM VSDs, a combination of fast-switching IGBTs and long motor cable’s can cause a temporary overvoltage at the motor terminals.
 The main risk to VSDs is a short circuit fault.
 Disturbances from long cable runs and motor interactions can also disrupt equipment connected to the same distribution network.
-Moreover, motor overvoltage can occur between two motor windings, damaging the winding insulation and leading to motor failure.
+Moreover, motor overvoltage can occur between two motor windings, damaging the winding insulation causing motor failure.

 Users also need to watch for degradation of the motor bearing from common-mode voltage generated by the VSD.
-Although in the UK, by using 500V standard IEC motors, users are almost immune from these stresses.
-This is because VSD rated motors are often wound using wire rated for 1440 V to withstand potential burn outs.
-Despite this, Gambica says a lack of understanding has resulted in users implementing some unnecessary and costly counter measures.
+Although in the UK, by using 500V standard IEC motors, users are almost immune to these stresses.
+This is because VSD rated motors are often wound using wire rated for 1440 V to withstand potential burnouts.
+Despite this, Gambica says a lack of understanding has resulted in users implementing unnecessary and costly countermeasures.

 However, if leakage current finds its way back to earth via the bearing roller, arcing damage across the bearing surfaces may result.
 As a general guide, when using a standard (non-VSD) motor, consider a filter if the output cable is more than 20 metres long.